ajbeach2/sqsworker/README.md

 ## Documentation

-The Worker type represents a SQS consumer that can process sqs messages from a SQS queue and optionally send the results to a queue.
+The Worker type represents a SQS consumer that can process sqs messages from a SQS queue and optionally send the results to a topic.
 The intended use is multiple concurrent consumers reading from the same queue which execute the hander function defined on the Worker struct.